How To Buy Property In Australia

 Investing in Australian properties has become popular with overseas investors looking for returns and stability not available in their own country.

-Since 1900 when records began the Australian market has not suffered a fall in median house prices over 20% in one year.
-This is true even the Global Financial Crisis of 2009 / 2010 which saw property prices in the UK and USA fall significantly.
+Since 1900 when records began, the Australian market hasn’t suffered a fall in median house prices over 20% in one year.
+This is true even the Global Financial Crisis of 2007 to 2009 which saw property prices in the UK and USA fall significantly.
 Australian houses actually increased in value during this period.

 Australian properties have enjoyed consistent capital growth over the last 100 years, with property prices doubling roughly every 7 to 10 years.

 One of the reasons behind the growth is Australia’s chronic housing shortage in many of the major cities.
-Population is growing in a rate much faster than dwellings are being constructed.
+The population is growing at a rate much faster than dwellings are being constructed.